Solving L1-regularized SVMs and related linear programs: Revisiting the effectiveness of Column and Constraint Generation: First order methods to obtain a low-accuracy solution

-The computational performance of the cutting plane methods described above (for Problems~\eqref{l1-SVM}, \eqref{group-SVM-intro}, \eqref{Slope-intro}), are found to benefit from a good initialization (e.g, a good estimate of columns for column generation).
+The computational performance of the column/constraint generation methods described above (for Problems~\eqref{l1-SVM}, \eqref{group-SVM-intro}, \eqref{Slope-intro}) is found to benefit from a good initialization (e.g, a good estimate of columns for column generation).
 We refer the reader to~\cite{desrosiers2005primer} for additional discussions on the importance of having a good initialization for column generation.
-Finding a good (and easy to compute) initialization for general problems can be challenging---in our case, we propose to leverage low-accuracy solutions\footnote{As our experiments demonstrate, obtaining high accuracy solutions via first order methods can become prohibitively expensive especially, when compared to the cutting plane algorithms presented here.} obtained via first order methods~\cite{nesterov2004introductorynew}.
-Since all the problems (\eqref{l1-SVM},~\eqref{group-SVM-intro},~\eqref{Slope-intro}) are nonsmooth, we use Nesterov's smoothing technique~\cite{nesterov-smoothing} to smooth the nonsmooth hinge-loss function and use proximal gradient descent on the composite version~\cite{nesterov2013gradient} of the problem\footnote{For the Group-SVM problem, we use proximal block coordinate methods instead of proximal gradient methods as they lead to better numerical performance.}.
-These solutions serve as reasonable (initial) estimates for the sets of columns (respectively constraints) necessary for the column (respectively constraint) generation methods.
-When the number of samples and/or features become larger, a direct application of the first order methods becomes expensive and we use additional heuristics (e.g., correlation screening, sub-sampling) for scalability (Section~\ref{sec:scalability-methods}).
+Finding a good (and easy to compute) initialization for general problems can be challenging---in our case, we propose to leverage low-accuracy solutions\footnote{As our experiments demonstrate, obtaining high accuracy solutions via first order methods can become prohibitively expensive especially, when compared to the column/constraint algorithms presented here.} available from first order methods~\cite{nesterov2004introductorynew}.

+Since all the problems~\eqref{l1-SVM},~\eqref{group-SVM-intro} and~\eqref{Slope-intro}, are nonsmooth, we use Nesterov's smoothing technique~\cite{nesterov-smoothing} to smooth the nonsmooth hinge-loss function and use proximal gradient descent on the composite version~\cite{nesterov2013gradient} of the problem\footnote{For the Group-SVM problem, we use proximal block coordinate methods instead of proximal gradient methods as they lead to better numerical performance.}.
+These solutions serve as reasonable (initial) estimates for the sets of columns (constraints) necessary for the column (respectively, constraint) generation methods.
+When the number of samples and/or features become larger, a direct application of the first order methods becomes expensive and we use additional heuristics (e.g., feature screening, sub-sampling) for scalability (Section~\ref{sec:scalability-methods}).